When will the next best language appear? (translation)

 The earth’s biosphere’s advantage is in its variety.
 If the strongest human kills everyone, it’s the human who will suffer.
 The plurality of languages is what makes our industry wonderful, and choosing just one winner won’t do you any good.

-Tl notes
+tl notes

 7 years since this was originally written, what pieces of future can we now say to hold in our hands?
 I’ve seen some great but niche advances in parallel computations.
 HVM (at least from afar) is a little wonder that does parallelization for you by itself and in multiple ways, and I should totally try it and Bend myself some time.
 We can now use our really stupid large language models together with Lean4 to simplify formalization even further - each human becomes their own lab supervisor with silly grad students.
 Robots working for humans - isn’t that the image of the future?